- How much is homeowners insurance on a million-dollar home?

 “I personally feel that you should have your insurer help you estimate the replacement cost of the house,” Wells says.
 “They have tools to do that.
 If you are going to make an error, err on the side of over-insurance rather than under-insuring.
 In the event of a loss, you’ll be glad you had more insurance than needed.”

-Standard policies (HO-3) insure your dwelling and personal belongings at actual cash value (ACV), which only pays out at a depreciated amount.
-You can add this as an endorsement.
+Standard policies (HO-3) insure your dwelling at replacement cost and your personal belongings at actual cash value (ACV), which only pays out at a depreciated amount.
+You can add replacement cost coverage for contents as an endorsement.
 High-value home insurance policies (HO-5) usually include replacement cost coverage for your personal property and insure it against all perils rather than named perils.

 Factors affecting the cost of homeowners insurance on a $1 million home